TurakhiaLab/TALCO/hardware/README.md

 ```

 #### 3. ASIC Analysis
-1. Use the following commands to generate Area, Power, and Max-delay of the designs using [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master):
+1. Use the following commands to generate Area, Power, and Critical path delay of the designs using [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master):
 ```
 cd scripts
 source ASIC_analysis.sh [XDrop/WFAA]